pimutils/vdirsyncer/docs/installation.rst

 The dirty, easy way
 ~~~~~~~~~~~~~~~~~~~

-If pipx is not available on your distirbution, the easiest way to install
+If pipx is not available on your distribution, the easiest way to install
 vdirsyncer at this point would be to run::

     pip install --ignore-installed vdirsyncer